rachel-feldman/wellsfargosocialmedia/index.md

 * Today is closely clustered with business and street.
 This may imply that the users had an urgency in posting that day and that the experience was in person- a business or a street addressed.
 This can either mean a walk in bank or ATM location.

-Regardless of sentiment value, the four banks were surveyed separately and together to find the most common topics for each, represented in a word cloud.
+Regardless of sentiment value, the four banks were surveyed both separately and together to find the most common topics for each, represented in a word cloud.

 ![Word Cloud](http://i.imgur.com/CnUjkLu.png)  ![Histogram](http://i.imgur.com/0yhd2Wy.png)